anoopgcmz/footballerinyou/README.md

 # footballerinyou
-This is a simple, fun web app that suggests a player with similar attributes from the given input using Machine Learning.
-This application is developed as a part of my ML learning process.
+This is a fun game.
+User can give their soccer attributes and the system will predict you a player that with position ,overall and potential.

+The power of ML is something amazing.
+With very less code processing more than thousands of record and gives a best solution.